Raiondesu/eventhoven/README.md

 ### `emit(eventMap)(event)(...args): Promise<void>`

-Creates event emitters for an event-map.
+Creates event emitters for an event-map.\
+If an event does not exist, it will be ignored.

 > Note, that the function is [curried](#currying), which means that it must be called partially